 Mas: Probably in the area of our incarceration, civil rights issues.
 That's never ending.
 Also trying to education people, young people in particular, about the injustice that was done, the assault on the Constitution of the United States.
 That's probably the most important thing.
 On being invited by the city of Watsonville to be the grand marshals in the Independence Day parade.
-Join the movement.
-BECO On why it's important to stay involved in the community.

-Marcia: Especially with JACL it's a civil rights, education and cultural organization.
-Those three issues are extremely important We're still experiencing prejudice and civil rights violations.
-So it's very important that you have organizations - or people who Marcia: It is really truly and honor.
+Marcia: It is really truly and honor.
 Watsonville is Mas' hometown.
 To be honored in this way is really special, especially for Mas.
 And this is my hometown, too.
-I've been here for 41 years, so of course it's my hometown too now.
-But for Mas because he was born here, it really is just an honor. graphs in the history books about the JA experience during WWII.
+I've been here for 41 years, so of course it's my was born here, it really is just an honor.
+On why it's important to stay involved in the community.

+Marcia: Especially with JACL it's a civil rights, education and cultural organization.
+Those three issues are extremely important We're still experiencing prejudice and civil rights violations.
+So it's very important that you have organizations - or people who hometown too now.
+But for Mas because he teaching there were two paragraphs in the history books about the JA experience during WWII.
 One is that we had some Nisei soldiers who fought.
 Two is that we were interned.
 It took the JACL's Greg Marutani ...
 10 years to get the social studies curriculum revised.
 Then they took it to the state Department of Education and got the whole curriculum changed.
-Then On the key to bringing in new members to JACL.
+Then professor [Gary] Nash of UCLA wrote the textbook and we got four pages.